alexnavtt/place_net/README.md

 **Step 4 - Build the cuRobo docker image**

 You will first have to export your desired CUDA version for the docker image as an environment variable.
 PlaceNet supports CUDA v12.0 and higher.
+If you are building on a Jetson Orin device, replace `curobo` with `jetson_curobo`

 ```bash
 # Example numbers, replace with your specific configuration